How to start measuring supplier performance and why it matters

 · If there are delays, what are the average delay times?

 · What’s the quantity ordered versus quantity received?

 Once you have this information, you can start using it to make better procurement decisions.

 5. Your suppliers are not meeting your expectations – what next?

-Start by looking at what part of supply chain is letting you down.
+An important step is looking at what part of supply chain is letting you down.
 It might not be the supplier that’s the problem, but the freight provider.
 Is the freight company doing their job?

-What happens next depends on the answer to a simple question:
+However, if your analysis reveals that your suppliers are constantly letting you down, what happens next depends on the answer to a simple question:

 Is there an alternative supplier?